 I’m struggling to think of when arrogance is a strength?!
 There is a difference between confidence and arrogance.
 The idea of an interview is to sell yourself, granted, but there’s a fine line between showing you’re the best choice and being aggressively unattractive.
 You will be able to cope with the job pressures and you can demonstrate this through examples without sneering that you are the smartest, most experienced human they have ever met and in your opinion, a chimp could do the job.

 5. DEFLECT QUESTIONS

 Oh, the stories we have!
 In today’s world, it is not unusual to have your interview conducted over Skype or a similar platform.
-Some candidates struggle with understanding that ALL the same rules apply to a Skype interview as they to an interview in person with a set of added rules:
+Some candidates struggle with understanding that ALL the same rules apply to a Skype interview as they do to an interview in person.

 - Don’t wear a suit on top with just your underpants (yes this happens more than you’d think)

 - Check what’s in the background!

 - Make sure you have a good connection, nobody wants a techno version of your answers.

 - Make sure that you have peace and quiet and an argument with your mum doesn’t erupt halfway through.

 If you are looking for a change of career and want some expert advice, call our team for a dedicated, personal service.
 If you are interested in joining our outstanding team of recruitment consultants, dedicated to providing a first-class experience for candidates and clients, please call on +44 (0) 2381 590059 or get in touch here.